 Come to think of it, I may already be a “flexitarian”.
 I am an omnivore, and I eat anything, and I have been cutting back on meat.
 Since there are no hard and fast rules, I guess that makes me a flexitarian.
 Sort of.

 I am not big on recipes per se, and cook a lot by instinct, so here’s a few basic concepts and ideas that may get you started.
 There are lots of recipes out there on the web that can guide you if you need them.
+It makes cutting back on meat easier.
+The savings can also help with debt management.

 1. Rice and bean dishes – the combination of rice and beans gives your body a complete protein without meat.
 There are dozens of kinds of beans to try.
 Rice and beans are a staple of many cultures, and the combination is very inexpensive and quite filling.
 Got kids?
 Make it fun by letting them build their own tacos and burritos.
 Provide bowls of chopped tomatoes, lettuce, sour cream, onions, salsa and guacamole.
 You won’t even miss the meat.